-Jeremy Malcolm joined EFF's international team in 2014 and works on the international dimensions of issues such as intellectual property, intermediary liability, net neutrality, Internet governance, and trade.
+Jeremy Malcolm joined EFF's international team in 2014 and works on the international dimensions of issues such as intellectual property and trade.
 Prior to that he worked for Consumers International coordinating its global programme Consumers in the Digital Age.
 Jeremy graduated with degrees in Law (with Honours) and Commerce in 1995 from Murdoch University, and completed his PhD thesis at the same University in 2008 on the topic of Internet governance.
 Jeremy's background is as an information technology and intellectual property lawyer and IT consultant.
 He enjoys acting, writing and coding, and his ambitions include writing an original science fiction novel, learning to juggle and learning Japanese (ideally both at once).

 Jeremy is admitted to the bars of the Supreme Court of Western Australia (1995), High Court of Australia (1996) and Appellate Division of New York (2009).
-He is a former co-coordinator of the Civil Society Internet Governance Caucus, founder of Best Bits, and currently a Steering Committee member of the OECD Civil Society Information Society Advisory Council.
+He is a former co-coordinator of the Civil Society Internet Governance Caucus, founder of Best Bits, and member of the Multistakeholder Advisory Group (MAG) of the Internet Governance Forum (IGF).